stabilityprotocol/stability/docs/SPONSORED-TRANSACTIONS.md

 - It receives three arguments:
   - Raw signed transaction (same format as in eth_sendRawTransaction)
-  - Sponsor nonce: The count of sponsored transaction by the sponsor
   - Sponsor address: Sponsor of the transaction
   - Sponsor signaure: Signature of the signing sponsored transaction message
 - It submits a transaction to the mempool as long as the transaction met all the prechecks